aniladanir/ckad/README.md

 - Created when pod starts and deleted when pod dies.
 - Shared between containers
 - Lives on the node
+- Safe and isolated to the pod

 **hostPath:** A volume type that mounts a file or directory from the host node's filesystem into your Pod.
-- Access to the host filesystem can expose security risks.
+- Accessing files/directories on the host node can expose security risks.
 - Need to monitor the disk usage manually.
-- Identical pods may behave differently due to different files on the nodes. (node-specific behaviour)</br> **Note: *Due to these reasons, hostPath usage is discouraged in production.*
+- Pods using hostPath may behave differently on different nodes depending on the host's filesystem.</br> **Note: *Due to these reasons, hostPath usage is discouraged in production.*

 **PersistentVolume (PV):** A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
 It is a resource in the cluster just like a node is a cluster resource.